Millennium Sapphire (MSTO) Achieves Self Reported Market Cap of $120.60 Million

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.

-Millennium Sapphire launched on December 4th, 2021.
+Millennium Sapphire’s genesis date was December 4th, 2021.
 Millennium Sapphire’s total supply is 149,999,499 tokens.
+The official message board for Millennium Sapphire is mstokensto.medium.com.
+Millennium Sapphire’s official website is mstoken.art.
 Millennium Sapphire’s official Twitter account is @millenniumsapp and its Facebook page is accessible here.
-The official message board for Millennium Sapphire is mstokensto.medium.com.
-The official website for Millennium Sapphire is mstoken.art.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Millennium Sapphire directly using U.S. dollars.
-Investors seeking to acquire Millennium Sapphire should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Millennium Sapphire directly using US dollars.
+Investors seeking to acquire Millennium Sapphire should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Millennium Sapphire using one of the aforementioned exchanges.

 Receive News & Updates for Millennium Sapphire Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Millennium Sapphire and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.